LaihoE/DLAC/README.md

 # Deep Learning AntiCheat For CSGO

+## Work in progress

-You input the directory where your .dem files are, and the model will give you predictions of every shot that hits an enemy during the game.
+Input the directory with your .dem files and the model outputs predictions for every shot during the game.

 ```python
 from DLAC import Model